Retirement Interest Only Mortgage Calculator (Dec 2021)

 - You’ll have income for a financially stress-free retirement.

-- You’ll leave larger inheritance than you would with an equity release mortgage.
+- You’ll leave larger inheritance than you would with other retirement mortgage products

 - You’ll need to go through an affordability check.

 - You’ll have to commit to monthly interest repayments for the rest of your life.

 - The amount you can borrow is based on your earnings, which may be limited in your retirement.

 - You can risk repossession if you’re unable to keep up with the monthly interest repayments.